-A new imaging technique has been developed lately, which improves the visibility of weak sources close to strong sources in the JEM-X images and mosaics.
-It is evident with the conventional images produced by the OSA software (j\ima\iros) that the image noise increases significantly around strong sources like GRS 1915+105 or when imaging the Galactic bulge.
-The new technique (PIF-imaging) suppresses this effect.
-The method is based on a weighted back-projection of the detector pixels, where the weights depend on the illumination of each pixel by strong sources - i.e. sources detected by the source finding section of j\ima\iros.
-The image quality improvement is illustrated in Figure 13.
-For the moment the PIF-images can only be used as a help in identifying weak sources in the images.
-The images - or mosaics based on PIF-images - should not be used to extract source fluxes, since image peaks for the strong sources are not represented reliably in these images.
-Work is underway to correct this deficiency for future OSA releases.
+An imaging technique (PIF-imaging) has been developed lately, which improves the visibility of weak sources close to strong sources in the JEM-X images and mosaics In images produced using j_ima_iros the image noise increases significantly around strong sources like, for example, GRS 1915+105 or when imaging the Galactic bulge.
+The PIF-imaging technique suppresses this effect.
+The method is based on a weighted back-projection of the detector pixels, where the weights depend on the illumination of each pixel by strong sources - i.e. sources detected by the source finding section of j_ima_iros .
+The image quality improvement is illustrated in Figure 13..